lordbaldwin1/Dynamic-Binding-CPP/README.md

 ## Monster Stats
-The purpose of this program is to manage monsters as well as their defense and attack skills This is done with a BST to manage the different monsters and then an array of DLLs for the monsters attacks and defenses.
+The purpose of this program is to manage monsters and their defense/attack skills.
+This is done with a BST to manage the different monsters and then an array of DLLs for the monsters attacks and defenses.
 Dynamic binding is used as well as operator overloading The purpose of this specific file is to test the member functions of the classes in header.h